Understanding the Ethnic Nose Job – Features of Non-Caucasian Noses

 Every patient is different, therefore the prices vary.
 You will be given a price quote after your first consultation.
-This will include a Surgeon’s fee, Anaesthetist fee, Surgical Assistant fee, and the hospital fees.
+This will include a Surgeon’s fee, Anaesthetist fee, a Surgical Assistant fee, and hospital fees.

 Further Reading – Medical References about Ethnic Noses

 - Investigating the case of human nose shape and climate adaptation by Zaidi et al

 - A systematic review of the nasal index and the significance of the shape and size of the nose in rhinology

 Choosing the most experienced Ethnic Nose Surgeon for you

 When choosing the right surgeon for your Ethnic Nose Surgery, you should always keep in mind that experience, training, and credentials have greater importance than the price tag.
 Special deals, fixed prices, and big discounts should raise a red flag.
 Usually, those kinds of procedures lead to another disappointing result and in the end line cost more and produce more stress, pain, take more time, and discomfort than one procedure conducted by a professional and experienced surgeon.